SuperOfficeDocs/superoffice-docs/user-guide/en/chat/as-customer.md

 1. The customer clicks the chat icon on a web page.

-2. The customer enters name, email address and any other required information (unless this is not required).
+2. The customer enters name, email address and any other required information.

     > [!NOTE]
     > SuperOffice will check and validate the email address to make sure it is an existing domain name.
 Basic email address syntax will also be checked.